rjain2470/rjain2470.github.io/_projects/1_project.md

 By contrast, current foundation models exhibit strong performance in code generation and informal mathematical reasoning.
 Moreover, as recent work has shown, the inaccuracies in such models can effectively be mitigated through repeated attempts with structured error feedback.
 For instance, see the amusingly-titled paper [Large Language Monkeys: Scaling Inference Compute with Repeated Sampling](https://arxiv.org/abs/2407.21787).

-As of January 2026, neumann-prover has yet to be tested on a large dataset.
-However, preliminary evidence suggests that its performance is quite strong, particularly in the task of autoformalization.
+Indeed, preliminary evidence suggests that neumann-prover's performance is quite strong, particularly in the task of autoformalization.
 For example, I asked the model to formalize the statement of the Stone-Weierstrass Theorem, which is as follows:

 "If A is a self-adjoint algebra of bounded complex functions over a compact set X that separates points and vanishes at no point of X, then A is dense in C(X)."